GolubevDenis/music_case/README.md

-This project was developed for consumer.
-Maybe it isn't work now, becouse it depended on radio wave.
+Just a player for radio wave.

+The lair of all possible mistakes.
+Try to find 100500 memory leaks, it's easy.